phnx-im/docs/src/spec/queuing_service.md

 ##### Authentication

-* QSSenderId: Puid
+* QSSenderId: QsUid

-#### Edit client record
+#### Edit QS client record

-Overwrite the data of the client record with the given PCID with the given data.
+Overwrite the data of the QS client record with the given PCID with the given data.

 ```rust
 struct EditClientRecordParams {